Food as Medicine: a 48-hour inflammation reset

 You get hangry before the next meal.

-Evening rings feel tight; face looks puffy.
+Rings feel tight; face looks puffy.

 You sleep but don’t wake up restored.